tomwalder/php-gds/README.md

 You'll need
 - a Google Account (doh)
-- a Project to work on with the "Google Cloud Datastore API" turned ON in your project (https://console.developers.google.com/)
+- a Project to work on with the "Google Cloud Datastore API" turned ON in your project [Google Developer Console](https://console.developers.google.com/)
-- a "Service account" and a P12 key file for that service account (https://developers.google.com/accounts/docs/OAuth2#serviceaccount)
+- a "Service account" and a P12 key file for that service account [Service Accounts](https://developers.google.com/accounts/docs/OAuth2#serviceaccount)

 ## Running the examples ##